Top Email Marketing Strategies For Dropshipping & eCommerce

 - Australia: Spam Act 2003

 Segmenting your list and implementing different requirements can be challenging.
-If you have customers in different countries, the easiest option is to comply with all anti-spam laws so your emails are legal anywhere you might send them.
+Therefore, if you have customers in different countries, the easiest option is to comply with all anti-spam laws so your emails are legal anywhere you might send them.

 Before you can truly start to develop an email strategy, you’ll need to choose the right email marketing tool for your dropshipping business.

-Every email service is a little bit different.
+However, every email service is a little bit different.
 It can be a challenge to evaluate all of the available options and figure out which one is best for your needs.
-It’s important to know what your top priorities are, be it price, list size, templates, automation features, etc.
+So it’s important to know what your top priorities are, be it price, list size, templates, automation features, etc.

 - Ready-made templates that can be customized/personalized to suit your brand.